-Air Force Training Group consists of a headquarters, a college, a number of supporting units, and two wings that comprise flying units and ground schools.
+AFTG consists of a headquarters and two Academies that comprise flying units and ground schools.

-The group also supports Air Force public relations activities through the Roulettes Aerobatic team, the Air Force Balloon, the RAAF Museum and the Air Force Band.
+The group also supports Air Force public relations activities through the Roulettes Aerobatic team, the Military Working Dog puppies, the Air Force Balloon, the RAAF Museum and the Air Force Band.

-Each of the major wings and units below has a specific responsibility to Air Force training, and report directly to Commander Air Force Training Group:
+Each of the two Academies and the headquarters below has a specific responsibility to Air Force training, and report directly to Commander AFTG:

-Headquarters Air Force Training Group (HQ AFTG) is responsible for providing policy guidance, support and strategic planning to Commander Air Force Training Group for the management of Air Force training.
+Headquarters AFTG (HQ AFTG) is responsible for providing policy guidance, support and strategic planning to Commander AFTG for the management of Air Force training.